fajardgb/jsPsych-FreemanLab/README.md

       //Comment explaining what the variable does
       exampleVariable: "Something", //don't forget the comma!

-      //You can make any variable, not just text!
+      //You can make any variable, including strings, ints, booleans, lists, etc
-      numberVariable: 3,
+      listVariable: ["Hello", "World"]
 }
 ```